Horkeshaw History, Family Crest & Coats of Arms

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Horkeshaw has been recorded under many different variations, including Hawkshaw, Hawkeshaw, Hawkshore, Hoxie and others.

 Early Notables of the Horkeshaw family (pre 1700)

-More information is included under the topic Early Horkeshaw Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Horkeshaw Notables in all our PDF Extended History products and printed products wherever possible.